 There is a clear separation between the housing development projects that fall under the Mass Housing Programme and those that are part of NHE existing mandate in terms the NHE Act.
 The Government has directed and been ensuring that there is no mix up.
-The funding for the two are also separate.
+The funding for the two are also separate, that for social Houses + Credit Honkerd.